06 — The World Comes Alive

 - ROM header (config.mk)

-The _() macro made this trickier — you can’t just find-and-replace a string in source because the actual bytes in the ROM are charmap-encoded.
-You have to find the _("OLD_NAME") patterns and replace them.
+The _() macro made this harder — you can’t find-and-replace a string in source because the actual ROM bytes are charmap-encoded.
+You find the _("OLD_NAME") patterns and replace them.

 NPC Placement